MicrosoftDocs/power-platform/ps-docs/overview.md

 ## Home screen

-The next time you sign in to Project "Sophia," you'll see the Home screen.
+The next time you sign in to Project "Sophia", you'll see the Home screen.
 The following screenshot shows how to navigate it:

 > [!div class="mx-imgBorder"]